dawit2123/Addis-Software-Internship-Test-Project/README.md

 - Play music with also play the next and previous music functionality
 - Cover Image computation and optimization in the backend like cropping the image, changing the type, reducing the size and others

 # Demo Record of the Addis Music project done for the Addis Internship project.
-Click on the image to view the live record.

 [![Addis Music Project Demo](https://github.com/dawit2123/Addis-Software-Internship-Test-Project/blob/main/thumbnail.png)](https://www.youtube.com/watch?v=Ax3iQdo81f0)